olegantonyan/mpz/README.md

 Available fields: artist, album, title, year, length, path, url, sample_rate, bitrate, channels, track_number, format, filename.

-Availble alignments: left, right.
+Available alignments: left, right.

 The sum of `width_percent` of all columns must add up to 100 or below.
-Sometimes it has to be below 100 to get rid of horizontal scroll, this may happen due to padding and few extra pixels in you desktop theme.
+Sometimes it has to be below 100 to get rid of horizontal scroll; this may happen due to padding and a few extra pixels in your desktop theme.

 `stretch` will stretch the column to fit the window width to the right.
-It's advised to have the last column stretched and the sum of all `width_percent` below 100, but you can experiment with it and see how looks on your desktop.
+It's advised to have the last column stretched and the sum of all `width_percent` below 100, but you can experiment with it and see how it looks on your desktop.

 #### Block certain MPRIS senders